 Treatment helps people with DPD end their behavioral patterns and build healthier relationships.
 However, there is no quick cure for these heavily ingrained behaviors.
 But through residential dependent personality disorder treatment Holly Michigan offers, you can start enjoying a better life.

-For example, programs important to changing DPD patterns include:
+For example, services important to changing DPD patterns include:

-- Mental health programs and substance use disorder treatment
+- Mental health services and substance use disorder treatment

 - Residential rehabilitation